 Misconduct Disclosure Requirements for Proposed Hires

-Two bills, California Senate Bill 791 and Assembly Bill 810, were signed into California state law that require proposed hires to disclose any final administrative or judicial decisions issued within the last seven (7) years related to sexual harassment and misconduct, as defined in the statute.
+Two bills, California Senate Bill 791 and Assembly Bill 810, were signed into California state law that add and amend sections 92612.1 and 92612.2 of the California Education Code.
 All academic recruitments opened on January 1, 2025, and thereafter, are subject to the misconduct disclosure requirements as a condition of employment, and are required to authorize release and prior employer follow-up where applicable.

 Background

-1. Require applicants to disclose any final administrative or judicial decisions issued within the last seven years from the date of submission of an employment application determining that the applicant committed sexual harassment.
+1. Require applicants who are identified as a finalist to disclose any final administrative or judicial decisions issued within the last seven years from the date of submission of an employment application determining that the applicant committed misconduct, including sexual harassment.

-2. Permit applicants to disclose if they have filed an appeal with the previous employer, administrative agency, or court, if applicable.
+2. Permit finalists to disclose if they have filed an appeal with the previous employer, administrative agency, or court, if applicable.

 The University intends to apply the requirements of SB 791 to all employees and volunteers during the hiring process.